yiisoft/yii2-app-advanced/docs/guide/start-installation.md

 Add a database service like and adjust the components['db'] configuration in `common/config/main-local.php` accordingly.

-    db:
-        image: mysql
+        'dsn' => 'mysql:host=mysql;dbname=yii2advanced',
+        'username' => 'yii2advanced',
+        'password' => 'secret',

-> Docker networking creates a DNS entry for `db` available from your `backend` and `frontend` containers.
+> Docker networking creates a DNS entry for the host `mysql` available from your `backend` and `frontend` containers.

+If you want to use another database, such a Postgres, please visit the [guide](http://www.yiiframework.com/doc-2.0/guide-index.html).

+Run the migrations

+    docker-compose run --rm backend yii migrate

 Start the application